JosiahCraft25/JosiahCraft25/README.md

 Aside from computer science I like to:

-Model in Blender
+--Model in Blender
-Play Games
+--Play Games
-Read
+--Read

 Nothing much to see yet but there will be soon :)